mpetitjean22/nat_project/Readme.md

 ---
 ## Remaining Work
 ### General Improvements
-- write up on performance tests
-- write up on sakai
+- write up on sakai (in progress)
-- clean up some code from performance improvements (got a little messy)
-- update readme with information about multiple go routines

 ### FPGA Improvements
-- try and remove := (static variables)
-- remove byte slices (this might be a little complicated -- have to see)
+- make a branch + run through the parser and put the results